shivaninja/Remote-Motor-Control-with-Image-Detection-using-Arduino-OpenCV/LED_Control_Using_Image_Detection/README.md

+# Project 2.
+LED-Control-with-Image-Detection using Arduino , OpenCV, MediaPipe and Pyserial

 # Hand Gesture Controlled LED using OpenCV, MediaPipe & Arduino

 Control LEDs connected to an Arduino using hand gestures detected through OpenCV and MediaPipe.